linz/postgresql-tableversion/doc/table_version.md

 the first call (in case of uncommitted transactions there could be additional revisions to reorder after the first run).

+### `ver_log_modified_tables()` ###

+Regenerate the metadata table `table_version.tables_changed` from the data in `table_version.versioned_tables` and associated revision tables.

+This may be useful if the table data gets corrupted for any reason.
+Data in that table is a redundancy used to speed up some queries.

+The function takes no parameters and returns void.
+You can safely call this function multiple times.

 Support
 -------